 Search

-Patience With Kids: Avoiding the Rut of Reacting
+Patience With Kids: Avoiding The Rut Of Reacting

 Estimated reading time: 6 minutes

-It was a typical evening at our house.
-My wife and I were trying to discuss our plans for the upcoming week.
 My 5-year-old was singing in the background while my 2-year-old was attempting to let us know that he was done eating his dinner in progressively louder volumes.
 Both my wife and I were trying to gently remind the children that mommy and daddy needed a minute to finish talking.
 However, on that particular night, neither child felt compelled to give us those precious moments of uninterrupted calm.

 That’s when it happened.
 In no uncertain terms and in no uncertain volume, I let both of my boys know that if they didn’t “obey right away,” they would receive the proper consequences.
 I lost self-control and I reacted to the chaos around me.
 Suffice to say, I did not show patience towards my kids.